-The Learnables feature an immersion approach that uses illustrations and pictures with no text to build good listening skills that are essential in conversation.
+The Learnable offers foreign language instruction in Spanish, French, German, and Hebrew.
+There four levels in French, five levels in Spanish and German, and two in Hebrew.
+These courses are unusual in that they use an inductive, experiential method that is more natural than traditional approaches to foreign language acquisition.
+This is an immersion approach that uses illustrations and pictures with no text to build good listening skills that are essential in conversation.
 This type of learning happens prior to any reading in a foreign language.

-Lessons are presented either in books along with audio CDs or on CD-ROMs.
-This approach builds vocabulary and teaches sentence structure from extensive listening.
-The methodology aims to develop understanding and comprehension first then follow with reading, speaking, and writing skills in that order.
+The Learnables' methodology aims to develop understanding and comprehension first, then follow with reading, speaking, and writing skills in that order.
 This is similar to the way most of us learned English, except a child learns to speak before reading.
-The Learnables emphasis is on vocabulary and understanding and, most importantly, learning to think in the foreign language.
+The Learnables' emphasis is on vocabulary and understanding and, most importantly, learning to think in the foreign language.

-For the most part, the same picture books and computer illustrations are used with each language.
-However the sequence of sentences and some of the illustrations are specific to the language.
-All ages should start with Level 1 (either the computer version or a book with four CDs).
+For the most part, the same illustrations are used with each language.
+However, the sequence of sentences and some of the illustrations are specific to the language.
+All ages should start with Level 1.
 Lessons begin with words and short phrases whose meaning is obvious from the pictures.
-Translation is not given.
+Translations are not given.
 If the student is in doubt, repetition of a word in another picture will likely clear things up.
 Sentences gradually become more complex as do the pictures.
 Pronunciation is very clear.
-There are similar sets of books with CDs for three levels in French, and five or more levels in Spanish or German.
-English for ESL students has six levels.
-Fewer levels are available for Russian, Hebrew, Chinese, and Japanese.

-It is sufficient for children in the early elementary grades to work through the picture books and CDs or computer programs.
+It should be sufficient for children in the early elementary grades to work through either the picture books and CDs or online coursework.
 Older students need exposure to written forms of the language and its grammar.
 The Basic Structures and Grammar Enhancement programs from The Learnables add these elements.

 Basic Structures programs are designed as companions for each level.
-Thus far, Basic Structures is available for four levels of Spanish, three levels of French and German, and one level of Russian and Hebrew.
-Advanced level (a fourth level) for French uses a different type of book that includes paragraphs with pictures.
-The number of CDs for each Basic Structures course varies depending upon the language.
+Thus far, Basic Structures is available for four levels of Spanish, three levels of French and German, and one level of Hebrew.
+The fourth level for French uses a different type of book that includes paragraphs with pictures.
+(These will gradually be offered through subscription only.)

 Grammar Enhancement programs are available for Spanish, French and German.
 Each Grammar Enhancement set includes a book and four CDs or a computer version for Spanish or French ($75 each for either version).
 These are designed to be used after completion of Level 1 of a language, both the picture book program and Basic Structures.
 Thus, you could have young children work through only the picture book, intermediate children adding Basic Structures, and teens continuing through Grammar Enhancement.
 Alternatively, you could have students complete both Levels 1 and 2 before tackling Grammar Enhancement.